Icaruk/albion-profit/README.md

 # Albion profit

-[Albion Profit](https://icaruk.github.io/albion-profit/) is a tool that enables users to semi-automatically calculate any combination of one product with multiple ingredients.
+[Albion Profit](https://icaruk.github.io/albion-profit/) is a tool that enables users to semi-automatically calculate the profit of any combination of one product with multiple ingredients.

 ![km1rXBM](https://github.com/Icaruk/albion-profit/assets/10779469/db0d4cbf-a43a-479f-9168-d749b00369ad)